h2r/pomdp-py/docs/html/_sources/building_docs.rst.txt

    This outputs to :code:`pomdp-py/docs/html`

-Note that when creating the documentation for a problem under :code:`pomdp_problems`, you may want to re-use the README file on github for the documentation.
-To do that, first create a read-me file at :code:`pomdp_problems/<problem>/README.rst` with desirable content that describes the problem.
-Then, include this read-me file at the top of the generated :code:`pomdp_problems.<problem>.rst`, like so:
+Note that when creating the documentation for a problem under :code:`pomdp_py.problems`, you may want to re-use the README file on github for the documentation.
+To do that, first create a read-me file at :code:`pomdp_py.problems/<problem>/README.rst` with desirable content that describes the problem.
+Then, include this read-me file at the top of the generated :code:`pomdp_py.problems.<problem>.rst`, like so:

 .. code-block::

-   .. include:: ../../../pomdp_problems/<problem>/README.rst
+   .. include:: ../../../pomdp_py.problems/<problem>/README.rst

 Note on Changelog